-21. Occasionally students may study modules as part of an instance in addition to the standard requirements for full-time study.
+20. Occasionally students may study modules as part of an instance in addition to the standard requirements for full-time study.
 In this case, a student who completes modules with credit points equal to or greater than the number normally required in the year for full-time study may be treated as a completion for the year of instance, even if they fail to complete other modules.

-2 As defined in Annex A sub-paragraph 2.d.
+&lt;sup>30 The appropriate student record is defined in Annex A sub-paragraph 2.d.